 Optum Bank started operating on July 21, 2003, in Salt Lake City, Utah, as a Utah state-chartered industrial loan corporation.
 Optum Bank is part of the financial services unit of Optum, a health and wellness company serving more than 115 million people.
 Optum is part of the United Health Group (NYSE:UNH) family of companies.
 Optum Bank services close to 4 million HSAs and holds more than $9 billion in assets, making it one of the largest administrators in the industry.

-for Optum Bank as an investment vehicle
+Report Card for Optum Bank

 The ideal investment health savings account (HSA) has no investment threshold, allowing the very first dollar you contribute to be invested.
 If you're using an HSA for investment purposes, seek an administrator that does not hold your dollars hostage in a checking account earning little to no interest.